 Explore the traditional production of wooden toys.
 In an hour-long commented excursion you will learn all from selecting and processing wood to assembling the finished product.
 At the end of the tour, children can make their own wooden toy from the ready-made components in the creative workshop.

 Swimming pool in Jablonec nad Nisou

 The swimming pool in Jablonec nad Nisou is fun for the whole family.
-There is a wild river, waves, two water slides, a hot tub and steam with a cooling pool.
-Athletes will use a 25m swimming pool with 8 lanes.
+There is a wild river, two water slides, a whirlpool and a steam bath with a cooling pool.
+Sporty people can enjoy the 25m long swimming pool with 8 lanes.